Call to Action (CTA)

 | ”Learn More" | "See How It Works →“ | Direction + curiosity |

 First-person copy consistently outperforms second-person: “Get My Free Audit” vs “Get Your Free Audit.”
 Multiple A/B tests show first-person variants win by 20–90% in different contexts.
-The psychology: first-person copy feels like the visitor is completing their own thought.
+The psychology: first-person copy feels like the visitor is completing their own thought rather than following an instruction.

 CTA Placement

 Repeated down the page — Every 300–400px of vertical scroll on long pages.
-A visitor who reads to the bottom is highly interested — give them a CTA where they are.
+A visitor who reads to the bottom is highly interested — give them a CTA where they are, not back at the top.

 In-line with benefit statements — “Our clients see 127% CVR improvement within 90 days.
 [Book a Free Audit →]” — the CTA follows directly from the credibility claim.